Calculate cardiac index, cardiac output, or body surface area from any two values and convert between L/min, mL/s, m², and ft² units.

 Why is the Cardiac Index important in medical assessments?

-The Cardiac Index is important because it provides a more accurate measure of the heart’s efficiency by accounting for the patient’s body size.
-This helps in diagnosing and managing conditions like heart failure.
+The Cardiac Index is important because it provides a more size-adjusted measure of circulation by accounting for the patient’s body size.
+Clinicians may use cardiac index, along with other findings, to assess circulation in conditions such as heart failure.

 Can the body surface area (BSA) vary significantly between individuals?